dontpanicux/groceries-list-progressive-web-app/README.md

 # Groceries List Progressive Web App with Firebase
  'To-be-named' PWA helps users keep track the groceries they need in a single list and allows them to 'check off' grocery items as they buy them in realtime.
-For this project I'm using the Vanilla Frontend Stack of HTML, CSS, & JS and using Firebase Real Time Database to store user data.
+For this project I'm using the Vanilla Frontend Stack of HTML, CSS, & JS and using Firebase Real Time Database to store/fetch user data.
 The design implementation is primarily meant for use as a PWA on mobile, but can also work as a regular Web App in any Browser.

  This project is based off my Scrimba Frontend Development Bootcamp, 'Build a Mobile App with JS' project.